-- The phone always vibrates instead of ringing. - The phone does not ring for phone calls. - Group calls and Private calls are heard through the earpiece, not the speaker.
+- The phone always vibrates instead of making a sound. - The phone vibrates instead of making a sound for phone calls. - Private calls, group calls, and SDG calls\ are heard through the earpiece, not the speaker. - \ Selective Dynamic Group Calling (SDGC) may not be offered by your service provider.